 86. Explain test deliverables.

-Answer: Test deliverables are the documents, tools, and components that have to be delivered during the testing phase.
+Answer: Test deliverables are the documents, tools, and components that the testing team has to deliver during the testing phase.
 This includes before testing, during testing, and after testing.

 87. What is the common risk that leads to project failure?